Texas Education Freedom Accounts (TEFA)

 5. Submit Online Application for TEFA: Access the Odyssey portal to complete the TEFA application, including child details and educational goals.

-6. Await Selection for TEFA: Approved families will be notified and gain access to their digital account May 1st, 2026.
+6. Await Selection for TEFA: Approved families will be notified and gain access to their digital account in the month of April 2026.

 7. Complete Temple Christian School’s Online Application: Complete the online application and pay the application fee.
 Click Here.
 (District Code is TEMPLE).
 Our office will schedule new student testing at Temple for all students entering Kindergarten -grade 12.